smislam/securely-share-secrets/README.md

 ## What does this build?
 * Creates a S3 bucket for holding the certificates
 * Creates a lambda that performs the Sender workflow
-* Creates another lambda that performs the receiver workflow
+* Creates another lambda that performs the Receiver workflow
 * Creates an API Gateway endpoint for the receiver lambda invocation in this example
   * You may want to create automation to invoke the lambda.
-One example can be to write the file to S3 and have S3 event invoke the lambda
+One such example can be to write the file to S3 and have S3 event invoke the lambda.

 ## Steps to run and test
 * Run the CDK Code and wait for it to finish